Fire Protection and Safety in Mines, Tunnels & the Water Industry: Ventilation, Fire Suppression and Fast Responses

-Fire in an underground mine can prove fatal, especially when working in confined spaces with ventilation and suppression systems that are not optimised and limited evacuation routes.
+Fire in an underground mine or tunnel can prove fatal, especially when working in confined spaces with ventilation and suppression systems that are not optimised and limited evacuation routes.
 The presence of gas such as methane in tunnels also introduces the risk of catastrophic explosion.

 The Mine Safety and Health Administration and PPE manufacturers continue to work to develop safety equipment to prevent fires or protect works in emergency scenarios.

 What Are the Key Concerns When it Comes to Fire Safety in Mines and Tunnels?